curbengh/curbengh.github.io/source/_posts/hide-folders-caja-side-pane.md

 The side pane of Caja shows many media folders by default.
 You might not have all the media types or not important enough to bookmark it.

-{% cloudinary '20181002/caja-side-pane.png' 'Side pane view of Caja file manager' %}
+{% image '20181002/caja-side-pane.png' 'Side pane view of Caja file manager' %}
 *from github [issue](https://github.com/mate-desktop/caja/issues/480).*

 You can hide some folder through `~/.config/user-dirs.dirs` or `/home/your-username/.config/user-dirs.dirs` (you need to show hidden file/folder if you're going to browse through Caja).